Oyefusi-Samuel/ZEDBOT/robot/README.md

  You can give colour to the robot,by adding colour to the .xacro file.Video decription below,while using the teleop_twist_keyboard to drive the robot.

- We can also write a python script that publish certain velocity to make the robot move and also perform some basic task.
- Create a ROS 2 package called drive_robot ,its dependecies on rclpy,the package should be created in the src directory of your workspace.

  ```
    cd src
  ```